 BHERI: Class I to IV, four days.

-Best introduction to white water.
+The best introduction to white water.
 An excellent river for the adventurous to thrill both intermediate and advanced paddlers.

 RIVER RATINGS SYSTEM IN NEPAL: